Coolo2/discordwebhook.py/docs/index.rst

 **await .send(webhook_url, embed=(.create.Embed() object), embeds=[array of .create.Embed() objects])**

-Asynchronously send a webhook to the webhook_url provided - Only works for discord webhook urls
+| Asynchronously send a webhook to the webhook_url provided - Only works for discord webhook urls
+| A message argument can be added for one line webhook sends

 |